Staphylococcus aureus bacteremia in children: Management and outcome

 - Baylor College of Medicine

-Staphylococcus aureus is a leading cause of both community-associated and hospital-acquired bacteremia.
+Staphylococcus aureus is a leading cause of both community- and hospital-associated bacteremia.
 S. aureus bacteremia (SAB) is associated with increased morbidity and mortality, even with appropriate therapy.

 The treatment and outcome of S. aureus bacteremia in children are reviewed here.
 The epidemiology and clinical manifestations of S. aureus bacteremia in children are discussed separately.
 (See "Staphylococcus aureus bacteremia in children: Epidemiology and clinical features".)